KeithDeSantis/ChessEngine/README.md

 ## AI

-The current AI uses simulated rollouts to determine moves, with difficulty scaling based on number of simulations, but currently has bugs and is being worked on.
+The current AI uses simulated rollouts to determine moves, with difficulty scaling based on number of simulations, and may be improved in future iterations.